-- Support chat bots (answering common questions in a conversational style)
+- Support chatbots (answering common questions in a conversational style)

 - Text messaging

-- and of course the traditional tried and tested face-to-face (F2F)
+- and of course, the traditional tried and tested face-to-face (F2F)

-Why is RTC Important Today?
+Why is Real Time Communication Important Today?

 Customers want things done quickly these days.
 They don’t want to have to wait for a response or an update on their request.
 That’s true whether they are looking for information, seeking support or looking to buy something online.
 In a competitive marketplace, it’s important that customers feel like they’re getting the best experience possible when doing business.
-One way to do this is by ensuring that they can easily make contact, know that they have made contact and when to expect a response, or to find the information they are looking for right there and then.
+One way to do this is by ensuring that they can easily make contact, know that they have made contact and when to expect a response, or find the information they are looking for right there and then.

 RTC has enabled the rise of remote working (not to be confused with working from home).
 Remote working is when employers hire employees who work from their homes, while still getting paid the same salary and working towards the same goals as if they were still in an office with other colleagues.

 The COVID-19 pandemic has seen a huge growth in RTC technology and even created a new form of technology now known as Unified Communication as a Service, (or UCaaS for short).
 You might have heard of some of these types of tools which include Microsoft Teams, Ring Central, Zoom and Google Hangouts.
-These types of RTC technology bring workflows and workplaces together to collaborate in real time whilst at the same time being on a video call or webinar.
+These types of RTC technology bring workflows and workplaces together to collaborate in real-time whilst at the same time being on a video call or webinar.

 The Advantages of Real Time Communication